openbmc/docs/designs/dump-manager.md

  ### Dump entry interfaces
     -  **InitiateOffload**: Initiate the offload of the dump.
         - OffloadUri: The URI where the dump should be offloaded.
+    -  **InitiatedBy**: The interface that has a property to hold the session id that has initiated the dump collection.
+        - sessionId: The session id of the connected client.
+This presence of this property tells the user that the dump is user-initiated.

 #### The properties common to all dumps
 There will be a base dump entry with properties common to all types of dumps